SEARCH WITH THE PROGRAM FINDER

 Naike will be one of your Resident Directors in Rome and will be a resource for you while you are in Italy!

-Please note that not all courses are offered every semester or every year.
+Please note that not all courses are offered every session or every year.

 Be sure to check for any course additions, cancellations, or closures, and remember to pay close attention to class times in order to avoid conflicts.
 Please make your course selections from these online listings when completing the program application.